 A significant amount of people experience some type of nasal airway obstruction.
 This can include allergies, nasal polyps, nasal valve collapse, inferior turbinate hypertrophy, or a deviated septum.
 Some people have poor airflow through the nose, but if it does not bother them or cause symptoms, they do not need to address the obstruction.
 A deviated septum will require treatment only if it decreases your quality of life.
 You should seek treatment if you become aware that your breathing is poor.
 Allergens and pollution, especially in major cities like New York, can increase inflammation inside your nose and further compromise breathing.

 Turbinates are the large mucosal covered bony structures on either side of the nasal septum inside the nose.
 Enlarged turbinates, or turbinate hypertrophy, are caused by turbinate irritation or allergies and may grow to fill an area left by a deviated nasal septum.
 The swelling may be treated by nasal sprays or oral medication.
-Allergy testing may be needed to determine the triggers that contribute to the nasal congestion, so they can be avoided or treated.
+Allergy testing may be needed to determine the triggers that contribute to nasal congestion, so they can be avoided or treated.

-Causes of a Deviated Septum
+Causes Of A Deviated Septum

-Symptoms of a Deviated Septum
+Symptoms Of A Deviated Septum

 Deviated Septum Surgery

 To straighten the nasal septum, a corrective surgical procedure called a Septoplasty is performed.
 Septoplasty may be indicated when medication and other treatments have failed.
 The purpose of the procedure is to allow easier breathing, decreased snoring, or improved sinus function.
 Dr. Bennett works through the nostrils to straighten the twisted cartilage and bone.
 The surgery is normally performed as an outpatient procedure.
 Most of these surgeries will take approximately sixty minutes and general anesthesia is usually required.
 You will usually go home about an hour after surgery.
 Dr. Bennett rarely finds it necessary to pack the nose.